 I was fortunate to find two sociology graduate students from Baylor University to collaborate with me on a more systematic analysis of these same data, Jesse DeDeyne and Alonso Alonso Octavio Aravena Méndez.
 Together, we recently published our article in the journal Sociological Inquiry.

-Although the article is not Open Access, you can use THIS LINK to access a limited version of the full text of the article.
-You can also download a PDF of the article for educational purposes.
+Although the article is not Open Access, you can download a PDF of the article for educational purposes.

 In our statistical analyses, we compare “liberal gun owners” as a category to a few other categories of individuals.
 By slicing the gun owner pie in different ways, we highlight ways in which liberals who own guns resemble other guns owners more than other liberals and non-gun owners generally (older married white males who hunt), AND ways in which liberal gun owners differ from gun owners who are politically conservative (less likely to hunt, be Evangelical Protestants, and hold punitive attitudes).